Why Do Eyes Water?

 Tell Me About Tears

 When your eyes water, they're making tears, just like when you cry.
-The tears from watering eyes help protect your eyes.
+The tears from watering help protect your eyes.
 How?
 By keeping them moist and washing out dust and other foreign stuff that gets in there.
 The tears from watering eyes might only fill your eyes or they might trickle down your face.

 Whether you're crying or your eyes are just tearing, the liquid in your eyes is created the same way.
 All tears come out of tear glands, or lacrimal (say: LAH-krum-ul) glands, found way up under your upper eyelids.
 Tears wash down from the glands and over your eyes.